DAYUCS/word2md/content/documentation/RDB/MSSQL/index.md

 ---
-title: "3.
-Get Data from MS SQL Server Log"
+title: "Get Data from MS SQL Server Log"
-weight: 1
+weight: 30
 type: docs
 description: >
     A example to show how to get historical data from MS SQL Server Log.